Clinical Psychologist Vs Psychiatrist Review-2023

 Differences between psychiatrists and psychologists:

-There are three main differences between psychologist and psychiatrists, which is:
+There are three main differences between psychologists and psychiatrists, which is:

 Psychiatrists are medical doctors when psychologists are not.